Bilingual & Multicultural Emphasis Program

 Participation in BI-MEP is voluntary.
 Students receive additional mentorship with the expectation that they will integrate coursework and clinical practicum experiences throughout their program with an expanded sense of personal and professional knowledge related to bilingualism and cultural variation.
 There is no additional cost or added length to the students graduate training program.

 To apply to BI-MEP, follow standard application procedures for pursuing an MA/AuD degree.
-Clearly specify an interest in this area on your essay and on the SLHS department application.
+Clearly specify an interest in this area on your personal statement (statement #1).
 Please note that an interest in the BI-MEP does NOT preclude an interest in particular disorder areas, such as acquired brain injury, child speech or language disorders, voice disorders, and stuttering.

 For specific questions related to BI-MEP, please contact firstname.lastname@example.org.